CodeboxxGrading/Rocket-Elevators-Python-Controller/README.md

 # Rocket-Elevators-Python-Controller
 This is the template to use for the python residential controller.
 You will find the classes that should be used along with some methods described in the requirements.
-The necessary files to run some tests are also present.
+The necessary file to run some tests is also included.

+### Installation

 First, depending on your python version, make sure to install the Package Installer for Python (PIP) if needed:

 https://pip.pypa.io/en/stable/installing/